yogkr/yogkr.github.io/index.markdown

 ## Experience

 ### Postdoctoral Research Associate at Technical University of Denmark (DTU) Energy with [Assoc.
-Prof. Heine A. Hansen](https://orbit.dtu.dk/en/persons/heine-anton-hansen){:target="_blank"}<br />
+Prof. Heine A. Hansen](https://orbit.dtu.dk/en/persons/heine-anton-hansen){:target="_blank"}
-- Led team in creating a [CURATOR](https://github.com/Yangxinsix/curator){:target="_blank"} package that minimize the human effort to develop robust machine learning potential for interface materials<br />
+- Led team in creating a [CURATOR](https://github.com/Yangxinsix/curator){:target="_blank"} package that minimize the human effort to develop robust machine learning potential for interface materials
-- Exploring the solid-liquid interface, particularly the interaction between gold and acetonitrile, utilizing machine learning potentials<br />
+- Exploring the solid-liquid interface, particularly the interaction between gold and acetonitrile, utilizing machine learning potentials
-- Engaged with experimental scientists to investigate polymer degradation mechanisms using Density Functional Theory(DFT)<br />
+- Engaged with experimental scientists to investigate polymer degradation mechanisms using Density Functional Theory(DFT)
-- Collaborated with DTU scientists to investigate the ORR/OER reactions, advancing our understanding of energy materials<br />
+- Collaborated with DTU scientists to investigate the ORR/OER reactions, advancing our understanding of energy materials
-- I utilize cutting-edge machine learning potentials to advance our understanding and development of energy materials<br />
+- I utilize cutting-edge machine learning potentials to advance our understanding and development of energy materials

 ### Doctor of Philosophy at University College Dublin with [Prof. Niall J. English](https://people.ucd.ie/niall.english){:target="_blank"}
 - Investigated Hydrogen production through water splitting for sustainable energy solutions